tiagosilva07/my-emogi-hub/README.md

 # React + Vite
-This project is using the template from React + vite
+This project uses the template from React + Vite

 This project
 # EmojiHub

-EmojiHub is a comprehensive repository of emojis, providing names, images, and meanings for each emoji.
+EmojiHub is a sample repository of emojis, providing  a few examples of names, images, and meanings for each emoji.

 ## Getting Started

-To get started, clone this repository and open the `emojis.json` file to explore the emoji data.
+To get started, clone this repository and open the `emojidata.json` file to explore the emoji data.

 ## Project Structure

-- `emojis.json`: Contains the emoji data including name, image, and meaning.
-This data comes from the npm install emoji-datasource
+- `emojidata.json`: Contains the emoji data including name, image, and meaning.
+This data comes from the npm install emoji-data source